GarrettHolly/Super-Landwirtschaft-Universum/README.md

 ## **Design Pattern Usage**

--   **Decorator Design Pattern** - This pattern will fit well in the affinities requirements for animals, farmers, and crops.
+-   **Decorator Design Pattern** - This pattern is being used to created decorated modifiers on the farmers and animals affinities.
+We can use this to easily expand stats for the games future.
--   **Factory Design Pattern** - The factory pattern is helpful in creating our farm and a factory where we can easily acess and generate these farms.
+-   **Factory Design Pattern** - This pattern is being used to have a factory that builds the farmers when called upon as well as generate a factory to build the game state.
+This design allowed for easy setup of difficulty changes for the games future.
--   **Mediator Design Pattern** - As stated in the assignment documentation this will help with communication when doing updates every tick for the program.
+-   **Observer Design Pattern** - This pattern was used to generate observers on different outcomes of each RNG situation within the gameloop.
+This is helpful for easily adding additional changes in the future such as an achivement tracking system.

 ---